toddeTV/talk_2024-11-12_NuxtNation-conference/README.md

 Used services, dependencies and materials - besides the ones in `./package.json`:

 - [GitHub Copilot](https://github.com/features/copilot) was used in private mode for programming questions.
+- [Slidev](https://github.com/slidevjs/slidev) used for creating the slides of the talk.

 ## License